 To maintain the all-important page-turning energy of your novel, your characters must be credible and believable.

-Your lead must grow inwardly throughout.
+Your lead must grow inwardly.

-Begin by asking yourself these questions:
+Begin by asking yourself:

 Be sure it’s crucial enough and the stakes high enough to warrant an entire novel.